 If the Federal Reserve raises interest rates, "it will mean higher costs for many producers" at a point when farm income is falling and growers are making increased use of credit, says Brent Gloy at Agricultural Economic Insights.

 “It’s no longer enough to know how to run a farm,” says Civil Eats in a story about the Grange Farm School in rural Mendocino County, California.
-“To be successful, farmers also need to learn how to run a business,” so there are classes on sales, marketing, …
+“To be successful, farmers also need to learn how to run a business,” so there are classes on sales, marketing, accounting and regulation as well as …

 With commodity prices down, sales of used farm equipment are drying up as farmers guard their checkbooks, says DTN.
 The loss of "bonus" depreciation, which allowed a faster write-off of equipment purchases, also deters sales.